nikhil647/Interview-Questions-And-Answers/ND-FS/3 Secuirty/3 Iframe.md

 ⸻

-2. Data Theft via JavaScript / postMessage
+🔐 2.
+Data Theft via JavaScript / postMessage

-When your page is embedded inside an iframe or interacts with other windows, window.postMessage() is used for communication.
+window.postMessage() is used for communication between different windows or iframes.
-If you don’t validate who you’re talking to, attackers can steal sensitive data.
+If you don’t verify who sent the message (missing event.origin check), attackers can trick your page into leaking data — or even executing actions.

+This is not classic XSS, but the impact can be as bad as account takeover.

 ⸻

-🔥 What’s the Risk?

-If your code:
-	•	Accepts messages from any origin, or
-	•	Sends responses to * (all origins),
+⚠️ What Can Go Wrong?

+✔️ Data theft

+Attacker can steal sensitive data like usernames, tokens, account details, balance info.

+✔️ Action execution

+If your app accepts commands via postMessage, an attacker can trick it into performing dangerous actions.

+✔️ Real-world scenario

-then a malicious site can embed your page in an iframe, send fake messages, and trick your page into leaking data such as:
+A malicious website embeds your page in an <iframe> and communicates with it.
-	•	usernames
-	•	tokens
-	•	session details
-	•	internal state

-This becomes a data-theft attack using JavaScript, not “traditional XSS” — but still a high-severity vulnerability.

 ⸻

 💣 Vulnerable Example (Bad Code)

 ❌ Problem:
-	•	Accepts messages from any origin
+	•	Listens to messages from any origin
-	•	Replies to everyone by using '*'
+	•	Replies to every origin using '*'
+	•	Blindly trusts incoming event.data

 // BAD: listens to ALL origins window.addEventListener('message', (event) => {
   if (event.data.action === 'getUser') {
-    // Sends sensitive info to ANY origin event.source.postMessage({ user: 'admin' }, '*');
+    // Sends sensitive info to ANYONE
+    event.source.postMessage({ user: 'admin' }, '*');
   }
 });

-⚡ How an attacker abuses this

-Attacker’s page does:

-// Attacker website
+This allows a malicious site to iframe your page and communicate with it freely.

+⸻

+🚨 Real Attack Example (Bank Website)

+This is the clearest scenario to understand the danger.

+🏦 Step 1: Attacker loads the bank page inside an iframe

+<iframe id="bank" src="https://mybank.com/dashboard"></iframe>

+The victim must be logged in (session cookies automatically flow).

+⸻

+🏫 Step 2: Attacker asks for your bank balance

-iframe.contentWindow.postMessage({ action: 'getUser' }, '*');
+bank.contentWindow.postMessage({ action: "getBalance" }, "*");

+⸻

+💥 Step 3: Bank responds with sensitive data (because of bad code)

+// BAD
-window.addEventListener('message', (e) => {
+window.addEventListener("message", (event) => {
-  console.log("Stolen data:", e.data); // gets your 'admin'
+  if (event.data.action === "getBalance") {
+    event.source.postMessage({ balance: "₹5,42,000" }, "*");
+  }
 });

-The attacker receives your user data.
+✔️ Attacker now knows your balance.

 ⸻

+🔥 Next-Level Example (Money Transfer Attack)

+This is wild — and can actually happen if validation is missing.

+💀 Step 4: Attacker sends a transfer request

+bank.contentWindow.postMessage({
+  action: "transferMoney",
+  toAccount: "9876543210",
+  amount: "₹50,000"
+}, "*");

+⸻

+❌ Step 5: Bank executes it if coded poorly

+// EXTREMELY BAD
+window.addEventListener("message", (event) => {
+  if (event.data.action === "transferMoney") {
+    makeTransfer(event.data.toAccount, event.data.amount);
+  }
+});

+✔️ Money gets transferred
+✔️ No click
+✔️ No OTP
+✔️ No password
+✔️ User never sees anything

+Absolutely catastrophic.

+⸻

-✅ Secure Version (Good Code)
+🛡️ Secure Version (Correct Implementation)

-✔️ Fix:
+✔️ Always check event.origin
-	•	Allow only trusted origins
-	•	Respond only to that origin
-	•	Reject everything else

-// GOOD: only accepts messages from your own trusted domain window.addEventListener('message', (event) => {
+Only accept messages from known, trusted origins.

+window.addEventListener('message', (event) => {
   if (event.origin !== 'https://yourdomain.com') return;